BrayneSnax/PDA.OK/README.md

 ### Prerequisites
 - Node.js 18+
 - npm or yarn
-- Expo Go app on your phone (for testing)
+- Expo Go app on your phone
 - Git

 ### Installation